-SUNDAY was just Juice day.
+SUNDAY was just Juice day. a form of soul food.
 I would consume a 1000 calories in juices and smoothies which roughly amounted to four of five delicious drinks.
-Jason Vale’s website is a great resource for juice recipe ideas and checking calorie content.
 As a general rule, it’s important to drink plenty of water during this diet.
 At least 1.5 litres a day.
 That can include the liquid you take in as tea, coffee and juices.

 Finally, just to remind you once again – I am not a professional nutritionist nor am I medically trained or qualified.
 This regime is merely my own plan that worked well for me and my body type.
 It might suit you too.
 However, it is important to consult your doctor if you have any underlying medical conditions before trying it.
 If you feel it could help you then try the 4D approach for this week before the winter and see how you get on.
 Using this method I lost a total of 28lbs of useless and dangerous fat and gained quadruple that weight in self-respect and confidence.